gilbertchen/duplicacy/README.md

 * Encryption: encrypt not only file contents but also file paths, sizes, times, etc.
 * Deletion: every backup can be deleted independently without affecting others
 * Concurrent access: multiple clients can back up to the same storage at the same time
+* Snapshot migration: all or selected snapshots can be migrated from one storage to another

 The key idea behind Duplicacy is a concept called **Lock-Free Deduplication**, which can be summarized as follows: